AdobeDocs/experience-manager-64.en/help/communities/using/social-login.md

    ![](assets/chlimage_1-491.png)

-   Except the following properties, leave the other properties of the config  unaltered :
+   Except the following properties, leave the other properties of the config  unaltered:

     * **Config ID**
       (*Required*) OAuth configuration IDs must be unique.
 Auto-generated when cloud service is created.